 First-year choice is a great option for a nonresident alien!
 The tax residency law under the Internal Revenue Code ( US Code 26 ) is provided in I.R.C. § 7701(b).
-A non-US citizen is called alien.
+A non-US citizen is called an alien.
 Every alien will have to take substantial presence test in order to determine if he/she is tax resident of USA .
-Suppose, in a particular year, yous passes the substantial presence test, but somehow you find that the tax resident status is not as beneficial as it would have been in a different year.
-US tax law provides you first-year choice benefits under certain condition.
-Following FAQs on that subject will clarify the issue
+In general, a nonresident alien individual who do not meet either the Substantial Presence Test or the Green Card Test, is ordinarily not considered U.S. resident.
+However, by an election under IRC

 What is First Year Choice?

 In simple terms, a first-year choice is for a person to chose another year as tax residency than the year in which he actually passed Substantial Presence Test.
-So , if you passed substantial presence test for Calendar Year 2015, if it benefits you and you fulfil the conditions, you can actually become tax residence in the calendar year 2014 .
+So , if you passed substantial presence test for Calendar Year 2019, if it benefits you and you fulfill the conditions, you can actually become tax residence in the calendar year 2018 .

 What are the criteria for First Year Choice?

 Criteria are :

 - You must pass substantial Presence Test for a year .
 Say you want to test for tax year 2020.